Chest injury: Diagnosis

 Most blunt injuries are managed with relatively simple interventions like tracheal intubation and mechanical ventilation and chest tube insertion.
 Diagnosis of blunt injuries may be more difficult and require additional investigations such as CT scanning.
 Penetrating injuries often require surgery, and complex investigations are usually not needed to come to a diagnosis.
 Patients with penetrating trauma may deteriorate rapidly, but may also recover much faster than patients with blunt injury.

+Outcomes

+Chest trauma outcomes depend on the severity of the chest injury as well as associated injuries (such as head or spinal trauma) and the patient’s general health condition.

+Early management in specialist centres offers better survival.
+Management is a mixture of medical (eg pain relief, respiratory support, chest drainage and antibiotics), non-medical (physiotherapy and rehabilitation) and surgical (fixation of rib fractures if appropriate and operative treatment of cardiac, lung, airway, diaphragm and oesophageal injuries).

+Those who survive chest trauma and are discharged from hospital have a long-term survival comparable to the general population.